 Most stores will match prices, so if you find whipped cream for 89 cents at one store you should be able to get that amount matched at another.
 All while still adding to your total bill.

 The goal here is to keep each trip at the bare minimum required for the discount.
 Make it a game!
 You want to try to complete each shopping trip for as little as possible sticking as close to the minimum amount required for each trip.

-At the top of each envelope make a note of what your budget is for that store.
+- At the top of each envelope make a note of what your budget is for that store.
 This extra step will just help you to stay on track once inside.

-Tip #6 Make your own Thanksgiving dinner napkins.
+Tip #6 Make Your Own Thanksgiving Dinner Napkins

+You’ve all seen them.
+The super cute turkey napkins that double as decorations.
 You can usually find them in both large and small sizes at just about any store.
-Heck, even the drug stores have them front in center tempting you to buy at a grossly exaggerated price.
+Heck, even the drug stores have them front and center tempting you to buy at a grossly exaggerated price.

 All you need are 1-2 leaf stamps and ink that you can use to fancy up my plain paper napkins.

 I purchased a large pack of yellow and burgundy napkins about 4 years ago and have been using them ever since.
 You really do not need many for the dinner itself.
 They are more for looks than use anyhow since the texture is not so wonderful when you are eating a huge meal.